Skip to main content

 68%

-• The user interface is clunky and unintuitive, leading to frustration during gameplay, especially when managing fleets and colonies.
+• The user interface is clunky and outdated, leading to a frustrating experience with many unnecessary clicks and poor navigation.

-• The game suffers from performance issues, including long loading times and crashes, particularly when managing large empires or during battles.
+• The game suffers from significant performance issues, including long loading times and crashes, especially when managing large empires.

 • graphics